mikemjharris/dashboard/README.md

-Seed project
+Dashboard
 ========================

-Base for future node projects.

-Express project.
-Built using node and express on the backend with ejs templating.

-Frontend sass and built using webpack.
-React and/or Vue to be added.

-`npm install`
+Project to monitor all other projects.

+Node express with vue on the front end

-`npm run all`
+`npm install && npm start-dev` To run locally.

-Runs app on port 8001
+To run in prod follow the steps in the `Dockerfile` or just build it and run as a docker container

-To build docker image:  `docker build . -t seed-project`
+`docker build . -t dashboard`

-To run docker container: `docker run -p 8001:8001 seed-project`
+`docker run -p 8000:8000 -name dashboard dashboard`